mendix/docs/content/refguide/javascript-actions.md

 {{% alert type="info" %}}

-Each JavaScript action defined in Mendix Studio Pro corresponds to a file *{JavaScript action name}.js* in the subdirectory **javascriptsource{module name}/actions/** in your project directory.
+Each JavaScript action defined in Mendix Studio Pro corresponds to a file *{JavaScript action name}.js* in the subdirectory **javascriptsource{module name}/actions/** in your app directory.

 The skeletons of these *.js* files are generated automatically when you save an action, and those JavaScript actions can immediately be edited in the embedded code editor.